-Table 5 shows a detailed plan of dissemination and communication which are planned to be carried out within the framework of the project is shown.
-This plan will constitute the basic guideline for all dissemination and communication activities during the project lifetime and will be updated every 6 months.
+The following Table 5 shows the detailed plan of dissemination and communication activities, which are planned to be carried out within the framework of the project.
+This plan will constitute the basic guideline for all dissemination and communication activities during the project lifetime.
+It has been updated from the first version of this document and will be updated regularly, based on the performance estimation of the executed activities, the risks that might arise during the project implementation and the changes that might apply during the execution of the project's technical part.
+Any future changes will be presented in the next versions of this report.